 For multiple reasons, I chose Lisp as the programming language to work with.
-Lisp was simple and expressive, for starters-at least in its core versions, including Lisp 1.5 and the
+Lisp was simple and expressive, for starters-at least in its core versions, including Lisp 1.5 and the initial versions of Scheme that Sussman and Steele were designing at the time.
+Second, as mentioned, Lisp embodied the aesthetic that, though difficult to articulate, was so important, and something I took to be a criterion on the design of Mantiq: of syncategorematically expressing, in relatively distilled form, at least some of the essential structure of its domain of applicability.

-&lt;sup>19If the system was to be adequate as a descriptive framework, why not use it to describe any behaviour that was to be engendered?
-Although this was a sentiment with which Bobrow & Winograd agreed, they did not deem it possible to pursue in KRL-0.
-Eager to move forward towards such a goal, the project I took on, as a student member of the project, was an attempt to represent KRL descriptive structures within KRL, as a first step towards incorporating a procedural language within the overall descriptive framework.
-There is no doubt that the 3Lisp language described in these papers arose in part from this experience.
-Note that 3Lisp can be considered to be approximately the dual of the that KRL subproject.
+language within the overall descriptive framework.
+There is no doubt that the 3Lisp language arose in part from this experience.
+Note that 3Lisp can be considered to be approximately the dual of that KRL subproject.
 Rather than represent procedural capacities within a descriptive framework (my task for KRL), my goal in 3Lisp was to instill the type of semantical framework appropriate to a descriptive calculus into the scope of a procedural language.